isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 Transactions are large here, larger than a log buffer in memory can hold.
 In this case, we write out log buffers prematurely to the Redo-Log, but without a commit flag at the end.
 If this crashed before the final commit, we would recover all of this from the Redo-Log, then encounter the end of the log without a commit and enter a monstrous Rollback.
 In the past that was hideously slow, these days it is just slow.

 Moral: Really large transactions are less than ideal, but this is rare.
-Still once upon a time, I have been paid, as a MySQL consultant, to watch a 2h Rollback/Undo Log recovery.
+Still once upon a time, I have been paid, as a MySQL consultant, to watch a 2h Rollback/Undo-Log recovery.

 Loading a lot of data will fill up the Redo-Log quickly, or it will dirty a large number of pages.
 Eventually the system will run out of either clean page or Redo-Log space, and will feel what we call Checkpointing Pressure.
 If the Checkpointing Pressure becomes too large, it may even stall, not reacting to user commands for some time.